digital-science/dimensions-api-lab/2-sample-applications/Patents-linked-to-KSU/README.md

-# Publications volume per city
+# Patents linked to KSU

 ### Goal

-We want to obtain info about all patents citing publications from a given University, in this cases, Kent State University (KSU).
+We want to obtain info about all patents citing publications from a given university, in this case, [Kent State University (KSU)](https://grid.ac/institutes/grid.258518.3).

 ### Output